The United States as a Failing State?

 7. It is mainly Republicans who resist any systematic efforts to tackle this and other challenges.
 They facilely declare them as “socialism,” while deluding themselves with the quaint idea that “being American” is enough to succeed.

-8. Despite a lot of entrepreneurialism, on the two big challenges of our time – energy and the environment – Americans have come up with plenty of ideas, but no real policy or successful track record either with regard to innovation or investment.
+8. Despite a lot of entrepreneurialism, on the two big challenges of our time – energy and the environment – Americans have come up with plenty of ideas, but at least so far with no real policy or successful track record either with regard to innovation or investment.

 10. Hispanics continue to be considered an inconvenient afterthought across much of the nation.
 If prudence and an ounce of longer-term thinking prevailed, they would be the focal point of social and economic planning for the future, given the importance of the Hispanic demographic for a viable U.S. economic future.

 11. Workers of all colors are often still treated as aliens – and unions even worse.
 In the supposedly refined American capitalism, those who hold the economic and financial power basically still hold to an inimical view of the workforce.
-People are viewed as disposable assets.
+Worse, people in the workforce are often viewed as disposable assets.

 12. For decades, middle-class Americans wanted to convince themselves, and were convinced by their politicians, that the problem for the United States was just a black underclass.
 How wrong that was.
 Economic destitution is an equal opportunity destroyer, regardless of race.
 The old racism has morphed into color-blind classism.

 13. For a nation this rich, closing one’s eyes and letting poverty fester is as irresponsible as it is shortsighted.
 It is also extremely cynical.
 The same elites that celebrate America’s vitality also point to U.S. population growth.
 They interpret it as an indicator of future growth potential and a reason for optimism.
-But then they shy away from helping those groups of people to be equipped for a productive future.
+However, many elites shy away from helping those groups to be properly equipped to become a productive part of the future workforce.

 14. That matters greatly.
-After all, over 50% of new babies are born to minority families, most of them in the bottom third of the U.S. income distribution.
+After all, over 50% of new babies are born to minority families, minorities are becoming the country’s new non-white majority.
+Many of them are in the bottom third of the U.S. income distribution.

 15. U.S. elites and many Republicans alike ignore the fact, especially critical under these circumstances, that well-functioning and well-resourced public schools are the key to maximizing these youngsters’ future potential.
 Witness the politicians in virtually every U.S. state who fight hard to keep these immigrant kids out (!) of community colleges.
 Arguing that these young people are stealing precious education dollars from Americans is not only blatantly selfish.
 Over the long haul, it is downright self-defeatist.